helins/linux-gpio.java/README.md

 ## Rationale

-Handling GPIO pins on a Linux system is typically done by writing directly to /dev/mem or to the more permissive /dev/gpiomem.
+Handling GPIO lines from user space on a Linux system is typically done by writing directly to /dev/mem or to the more permissive /dev/gpiomem.
 While being fast, this approach is very closely thight to the hardware which means the code is not portable.
 Another way is to use the sysfs method where each pin is exported and represented in the file system.
 Users can read and write specific files for configuration and IO.
 While being standard, this method is slow and deprecated.
 Both methods present caveats.
 For instance, there is no way to claim pins nor any kind of automatic clean-up.

 Since Linux 4.8, a new API is provided.
 It is not widely known nor used in spite of the fact it is standard and fast.
-Certain platforms such as Raspbian on the Raspberry Pi already supports this API.
+Certain platforms such as Raspbian on the Raspberry Pi already support this API.
 This Java library wraps the C API in order to provide a more idiomatic interface accessible from the JVM while trying not to be too opiniated.